Chocolate Runners Bar & Running: A Match from Heaven?

 The health benefits of the moderate consumption of good quality, dark chocolate is old news to many.
-Health- and sports magazines have been spreading the good news for years now, and chocolate lovers everywhere have been embracing it with gusto.
+Health- and sports magazines have been spreading the good news for years now, and chocolate runners everywhere have been embracing it with gusto.
 Some (or many?) perhaps even a bit too eagerly.
 But what does this mean to the running community?
 Are some of these proclaimed health benefits something that we want or need in terms of better running performance?
 Is dark chocolate and running a match made in heaven?
 Let’s find out.

 What kind of chocolate boasts health benefits?